Overview

 Enrollment

 You have 30 days from your date of employment or newly benefits-eligible position to enroll in vision insurance.
 Coverage will begin on the first of the month on or following your eligibility date.
-If you do not enroll during the initial 30-day enrollment period, your next opportunity to do so will be during the Annual Benefits Enrollment period (which occurs each fall) or if you have a qualifying life event.
+If you do not enroll during the initial 30-day enrollment period, your next opportunity to do so will be during the enrollment period each fall for coverage effective the following January 1 or if you have a qualifying life event.
 See Life Events for more information.

 Note: Once you are enrolled in vision insurance, you must remain enrolled for the entire calendar year.